17th Armored Engineer Battalion, E Company, 82nd Engineer Combat Battalion of the 1115th Engineer Combat Group

 Information from the: Unit History 17th Armored Engineer Battalion

-The next day, at Canne where a DD Bailey Bridge had collapsed during construction, the same units combined to erect a 135 foot treadway over the Albert Canal
+The next day, at Canne where a DD Bailey Bridge had collapsed during construction, the same units combined to erect a 135 foot treadway over the Albert Canal.
+(They came short 2 pontoons and the bridge never was used)

 Information from: datab.us